Kirkens Korshær logo (hvid)

 The Outreach project was established by Kompasset and FEAD (Fund of European Aid to the most Deprived) in 2016 in response to the increased number of rough-sleeping migrants in Copenhagen, particularly those coming from Central and Eastern Europe, mainly Romania and Hungary.
 Outreach aims to build relationships with marginalized homeless migrants and help connect them with services that can help them in their daily life: places to sleep inside, health clinics, counselling and legal assistance.

 Additionally, Outreach is aimed at creating a welcoming and friendly environment for those arriving in the city centre, no matter their background.
 The project mostly functions around Vesterbro and the city center and is in a daily partnership with Mariatjenesten and Istedgade 100.
-Outreach provides a physical presence for homeless migrants to reach out to and has been in contact with 258 different people during 2018.
-The project consists of two full-time employees and a few volunteers.
+Outreach provides a physical presence for homeless migrants to reach out to.
+Outreach consists of a full-time employee, social workers and a few volunteers.
+Since August 2023, activities in outreach are co-financed by ESF+ (European Social Fund +

 FAQ on homeless migrants